 For a complete list and a detailed explanation of modifiers that affect repricing, please refer to the "Claims Adjustment Policies" section of the MedCost Provider Manual.

 Payment for medical claims is issued by the claim administrator indicated on the patient’s identification card or the explanation of benefits.
 MedCost works with many self-insured, or self-funded, employer groups where the employer pays health claims with its own funds.

 15. How do I check claims payment status?

-Our web site includes direct links to more than 45 claim administrators who have online claim status.
+Our web site provides direct links to many of our claims administrators who have online claim status.
 To view the list of claim administrator web links, please click here.
 This list is updated regularly.
 If the claim administrator is MedCost Benefit Services, click here to login and check status.

 Back to Top

 1. What is MedCost’s (re)credentialing process?

 Before a provider can be added to the MedCost Network, he or she must be credentialed and approved.
 MedCost requires that all providers meet our credentialing criteria during the initial and re-credentialing process, including the verification of active and approved licensure and accreditations.
 New applicants will be notified within ten (10) business days of completion of credentialing and approval by the MedCost Credentialing Committee.
 A provider is not considered a participant in the MedCost Network until the credentialing process is complete and a letter is sent to your practice indicating the provider’s effective date.
 Please note that MedCost does not assign retro-effective dates.

 Participating providers are re-credentialed every three (3) years.
 Providers will be notified that re-credentialing is due or, if you utilize CAQH, your information will be obtained directly from the Universal Provider Datasource (UPD).
 It is extremely important that the re-credentialing information is returned as soon as possible to avoid possible termination from the network.
 Providers are considered to be re-credentialed unless otherwise notified.